MDB-Money2020/ml/README.md

 ### Usage
 The server will take in two parameters in a GET request: `userId` and `restaurantId` which are both strings.
-It will return a json list of `orderIds`.
+It will return a json list of `menuIds`.
 If the two parameters are not supplied, a 400 request is returned, otherwise
 200. The URL is: smartcash-suggestions.herokuapp.com.